Acktarius/conceal-assistant/README.md

 # conceal-assistant

+it allows the user after authentification to check the status of node and mining service.
+And to activate or deactivate those service

 Node.JS and NPM are required :
+$ sudo apt update

-'sudo apt install nodejs'
+$ 'sudo apt install nodejs'

-'sudo apt install npm'
+$ 'sudo apt install npm'

+dependancies required are indicated in package.json

-to run from the conceal-assistant folder:
+to run in devlopper mode
-$node server
-or as a dev with nodemon :
-$npm run dev
+$ npm run dev

+Normal use
+$ node server

+User is empty,
+You'll have to register at first launch

-To be complete or improve :
+To be done:

-authentification
-catching errors
-guardian activation/deactivation

-What's left to be done :

-abilitity to change miner's setting such as mining address and mining pool
+To regulate access to register page
+To allow to have more than one user ? and option to delete some user?

+Known Glitch
+Some latency to load some pages, just a refresh page can solve it

+Logout doesnt fall back on index page, nevertheless, token are correctly erased

 ****NOTES****